scrapy/scrapy/docs/topics/extensions.rst

 .. note:: This extension does not work in Windows.

-Allows monitoring the memory used by a Scrapy process and:
+Monitors the memory used by the Scrapy process that runs the spider and:

-1, send a notification e-mail when it exceeds a certain value
+1, sends a notification e-mail when it exceeds a certain value
-2. terminate the Scrapy process when it exceeds a certain value
+2. closes the spider when it exceeds a certain value

-The notification e-mails can be triggered when a certain warning value is reached (:setting:`MEMUSAGE_WARNING_MB`) and when the maximum value is reached (:setting:`MEMUSAGE_LIMIT_MB`) which will also cause the Scrapy process to be terminated.
+The notification e-mails can be triggered when a certain warning value is reached (:setting:`MEMUSAGE_WARNING_MB`) and when the maximum value is reached (:setting:`MEMUSAGE_LIMIT_MB`) which will also cause the spider to be closed and the Scrapy process to be terminated.

 This extension is enabled by the :setting:`MEMUSAGE_ENABLED` setting and can be configured with the following settings: